Tamarajsouth/Good-README-Generator/README.md

 # Good-README-Generator
-Create a command-line application that dynamically generates a README.md from a user's input
+A command-line application that dynamically generates a README.md from a user's input